-The Federal Motor Carrier Safety Administration (FMCSA) announced a final rule that will allow states to permit a third-party skills test examiner to administer the Commercial Driver’s License (CDL) skills test to applicants to whom the examiner has also provided skills training.
+The Federal Motor Carrier Safety Administration (FMCSA) announced in Dec 2020 a final rule that would have allowed states to permit a third-party skills test examiner to administer the Commercial Driver’s License (CDL) skills test to applicants to whom the examiner has also provided skills training.

 For 4 years, the American Transportation Research Institute’s (ATRI) annual survey has found that the driver shortage being the top concern for the industry.

-This new rule is designed to alleviate testing delays and eliminate needless inconvenience and expense to the CDL applicant without compromising safety.
+This rule was designed to alleviate testing delays and eliminate needless inconvenience and expense to the CDL applicant without compromising safety.

-The added flexibility comes at a time when the industry has seen a 40% drop in CDL training due to closures and the remainder are graduating fewer students due to social distancing.
+The prevented flexibility comes at a time when the industry has seen a 40% drop in CDL training due to closures and the remainder are graduating fewer students due to social distancing.

 What is required before starting CDL training?

 - You need a DOT physical exam to obtain your medical card